 Mutations in a gene called MECP2 are the cause of Rett Syndrome.
 Restoration of adequate levels of MECP2 has been shown to undo the damage caused by a mutated copy of the gene, demonstrating the powerful reach of MECP2‘s influence as symptom after symptom disappeared in fully mature mouse models of Rett Syndrome.
 This astonishing breakthrough presents us with the urgent challenge of determining whether such results can be achieved in humans.

-The following are the projects that RSRT is supporting financially as well as intellectually.
-To date almost $14 million have been committed to these projects.
+The following are the projects that RSRT is supporting financially as well as intellectually categorized by the three approaches.